Sakshi146-eng/Sakshi146-eng/README.md

 ### 🧑‍💻 About Me

 - 🌱 I’m exploring the realms of Web Development
-- ⚡ Fun fact: I love combining tech with social impact & innovation
+- ⚡ I love combining tech with social impact & innovation

 ---